graphistry/graphistry-cli/docs/configure.md

 ## Backup your users

-Graphistry currently requires manual `pgdump` and import of the `postgres` volumes.
+By default, Graphistry currently requires manual `pgdump` and import of the `postgres` volumes.

-To instead match the simpler future process
+To replicate the simpler future process of simply backing up `.postgres/`:

 1. Create user data folders;